d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Recurrent Neural Networks with Hidden States
 :label:`subsec_rnn_w_hidden_states`

 Matters are entirely different when we have hidden states.
-Let us look at the structure in some more detail.
+Let's look at the structure in some more detail.

 Assume that we have
 a minibatch of inputs